If you’re looking for an easy, flavor-packed, vegetarian dinner, it doesn’t get more delicious than this sweet and spicy oven-roasted tofu.

 Alternatively, if you’re using store-bought marinades, or really any other tofu marinade, pair the side dishes to complement those flavors.
 This is a really simple and forgiving baked tofu recipe that is easily adaptable to many dishes.

 Add crispy baked tofu to stir fries, salads, and grain bowls.
-It’s such a great source of plant-based protein!
+This tofu is absolutely delicious!

 Expert Tips